Tina Ayers, Ph.D

 a monograph of the genus Lysipomia

 tundra.
-Additional projects include a molecular phylogenetic analysis of Nemacladus, which is being done in collaboration
+Additional projects include a phylogenetic analysis of Nemacladus, which is being done in collaboration

-and Central America.
+and Central America, in collaboration with Elizabeth Johnson, a former master's student.
 All of these studies involve gathering molecular sequence

 data from chloroplast or nuclear genomes and collecting macro- and

 micromorphological data.
 Tina is also interested in rare plant conservation and

 florisitics, especially in the southwestern United States and northern Mexico and mentors students in these areas as well as plant systematics.